rhalbersma/dctl/README.md

       make
       make test

+The build will take about 35 seconds on a single 3.2 Ghz Intel i7 core.
+You can speed up the build with a `make -j N` on a system supporting up to `N` (hyper)threads.
 To completely regenerate the test-suite's build solution, simply delete the entire `dctl/build/` directory and rerun the above commands.
-To only rebuild and rerun the test-suite, type
+To only rebuild and rerun the test-suite, simply type

       make clean
       make
       make test

-The build will take about 35 seconds on a single 3.2 Ghz Intel i7 core.
-You can speed up the build with a `make -j N` on a system supporting up to `N` (hyper)threads.
+The test-suite runner follows the [UNIX rule of silence](http://www.linfo.org/rule_of_silence.html): if you do not see any errors, the tests succeeded.
+Congratulations: your system supports the DCTL, and you are now ready to start coding!

 * **NOTE**: your application is completely independent of the test-suite.
-You do not have to build and run the test-suite in order to use the DCTL headers with your own application.
+Building and running the test-suite is a sufficient but not a necessary step in order to use the DCTL headers with your own application.

 ### Build your application